cmgoffena13/DE-Capstone-Portfolio-2/README.md

 <sup>Initial Thoughts: Given the start and end timestamps of the aggregation, can use the end timestamp as a watermark.
 Can see whether price went up or down during the time period as well.
 Aggregation is over a time frame of 1 minute.
 Noticed that the decimal placement can go pretty long.</sup>

 ### Polygon Data Dictionary
-- `symbol` STRING NOT NULL - symbol ticker of the company
+- `symbol` STRING NOT NULL
+    - Symbol ticker of the company
-- `volume` INTEGER NOT NULL - volume traded within the 1 minute interval
+- `volume` INTEGER NOT NULL
+    - Volume traded within the 1 minute interval
-- `accumulated_volume` INTEGER NOT NULL - Accumulated volume for the day
+- `accumulated_volume` INTEGER NOT NULL
+    - Accumulated volume for the day
-- `official_open_price` FLOAT NOT NULL - Open stock price of the day
+- `official_open_price` FLOAT NOT NULL
+    - Open stock price of the day
-- `vwap` FLOAT NOT NULL - Volume Weighted Average Price
+- `vwap` FLOAT NOT NULL
+    - Volume Weighted Average Price
-- `open` FLOAT NOT NULL - Open stock price of 1 minute interval
+- `open` FLOAT NOT NULL
+    - Open stock price of 1 minute interval
-- `close` FLOAT NOT NULL - Close stock price of 1 minute interval
+- `close` FLOAT NOT NULL
+    - Close stock price of 1 minute interval
-- `high` FLOAT NOT NULL - High stock price of 1 minute interval
+- `high` FLOAT NOT NULL
+    - High stock price of 1 minute interval
-- `low` FLOAT NOT NULL - Low stock rice of 1 minute interval
+- `low` FLOAT NOT NULL
+    - Low stock rice of 1 minute interval
-- `aggregate_vwap` FLOAT NOT NULL - Volume Weighted Average Price of the 1 minute interval
+- `aggregate_vwap` FLOAT NOT NULL
+    - Volume Weighted Average Price of the 1 minute interval
-- `average_size` INTEGER NOT NULL - Average trade size of the 1 minute interval
+- `average_size` INTEGER NOT NULL
+    - Average trade size of the 1 minute interval
-- `start_timestamp` INTEGER NOT NULL - Epoch timestamp showing start of 1 minute interval
+- `start_timestamp` INTEGER NOT NULL
+    - Epoch timestamp showing start of 1 minute interval
-- `end_timestamp` INTEGER NOT NULL - Epoch timestamp showing end of 1 minute interval
+- `end_timestamp` INTEGER NOT NULL
+    - Epoch timestamp showing end of 1 minute interval
-- `otc` BOOLEAN NULL - Whether ticker is otc or not.
+- `otc` BOOLEAN NULL
+    - Whether ticker is otc or not.
 Came in as None sometimes.

 ## Initial Data Investigations - The Guardian API
 The guardian is a well-respected news outlet that focuses on the US.
 It offers a free API key for development/non-profit purposes.
 I've had my eye on The Guardian ever since they helped Edward Snowden get the word out about the NSA's surveillance activities.
 You can check out their platform <a href="https://open-platform.theguardian.com/">here</a>.